The World of Henry Orient

 piquancy to Mr. & Mrs. Farmer’s departure in their English roadster.

-in Redbud, Vt.?
-But it’s not about locale, I tell you, even though the
+Indians in Redbud, Vt.?
+But it’s not about locale, to be sure, even though the

 cinematography is wonderfully precise, and you can just bask in the couple